CatchMeFastFat/cl-lcm/README.markdown

 This is a Common Lisp wrapper of [LCM](https://github.com/lcm-proj/lcm)-C project for message passing and data marshalling.

-Most of the code is proted from [LCMCore](https://github.com/JuliaRobotics/LCMCore.jl) julia repo. with the following differences:
+Most of the code is ported from [LCMCore](https://github.com/JuliaRobotics/LCMCore.jl) julia repo. with the following differences:

  - hash-table used for storing dimensions, types, and, fingerprints.
  - callback pass function name and message type as strings.